StarLegacy/StarLegacy.Wiki/Planets/Cerus Beta.md

 > Generic Preferable Planet Usage: Colonization
 >
 > Resources:
-> - Coal (Not Much)
+> - Coal (Low)

 ## Related Information

-> Population: Medium
+> Population: Low
 >
-> Population Concentration: High
+> Population Concentration: Medium
 >
-> Trade Cities: CerusBetost (NPC)
+> Trade Cities: CerusBetost (NPC), Spyrus (Orovika)

 ## Quick Notes

 Cerus Beta has no atmosphere; thus no air.
 You need a space suit or environmental helmet outside.
-PlanetaEremitae is territorial of the south-western corner and dislikes people ruining the landscape without purpose.
 Slime covers a lot of the land there and isn't friendly.
 There are huge caves under the map in certain places as well as craters containing iron.
-Many view it as a worthless planet and only good for trading & slime.
+Many view it as a worthless planet and only good for trading and slime.
+Cerus Beta is also smaller than most planets.
+Due to this, it has less gravity.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=CerusBeta)